C28 is one of the less traveled roads in the world

-C28 is a highway of central Namibia with a length of 310km, linking Windhoek to the coast.
+C28 is a very scenic highway located in central Namibia, linking Windhoek to the coast.
 It’s said to be one of the less traveled roads in the world: less than 10 cars use it every day.
-The road climbs up the Bosua Pass.

 The road is 315 km (195 miles) long, running east-west from Windhoek (the capital and largest city of the Republic of Namibia, in the central part of the country) to Swakopmund (a city on the coast of western Namibia, capital of the Erongo administrative district).
 A water pipeline runs parallel to the road for miles.